 I hear a lot of people recommending the skinny controller, fat model approach to Rails development.
-I’m all for keeping controllers simple, but who wants a fat model?
-If your editor slows down while loading up your model files, I have some advice: put your models on a diet.
+I’m all for keeping controllers simple, but what happens if you keep moving logic into your models?
+If your editor slows down while loading up your model files, maybe it’s time for a new approach.

 Let’s say you have an application that needs to handle PDF documents.
 You have a very simple Document model to keep track of them: